lblod/app-lpdc-digitaal-loket/docs/deployment.md

 Woodpecker ci can unfortunately not directly be configured to view the playwright html test results or the traces.
 Only a textual output can be viewed in woodpecker ci.

-If you would like to view the html report (and traces), you have to _manually copy the results from the lpdc-dev machine to your locally machine_.
+If you would like to view the html report (and traces), you have to _manually copy the results from the lpdc-dev machine to your local machine_.

 _How_ ?
 The build automatically copies the playwright build results to a folder specific per build on the lpdc-dev machine.